barryceelen/SublimeClaude/README.md

 Clear the chat history in the most recently active chat view in the current window.
 Keeps the chat history visible in the view, but new queries do not send along the previous conversation.

 **Export Chat History (claudette\_export\_chat\_history)**
-Export the chat history from the most recently active chat view to a JSON file.
+Export the chat history from any chat view.
+This command exports the most recently active chat view in the current window to a JSON file.

 **Import Chat History (claudette\_export\_chat\_history)**
 Import a chat history JSON file and continue the conversation where it left off.